The Naked Maja (film)

-The Naked Maja is a 1958 Italian-American co-production made by S.G.C., Titanus, Metro-Goldwyn-Mayer and United Artists.
-This historical film recounting of the romance between the painter Francisco Goya and the Duchess of Alba was directed by Henry Koster, and produced by Silvio Clementelli and Goffredo Lombardo.
-The screenplay was by Norman Corwin, Giorgio Prosperi and Albert Lewin based on a story by Oscar Saul and Talbot Jennings.
-The music score was by Angelo Lavagnino and the cinematography by Giuseppe Rotunno.
+The Naked Maja is a 1958 Italian-American historical film, a coproduction produced by S.G.C., Titanus, Metro-Goldwyn-Mayer and United Artists.
+The story recounts the romance between the painter Francisco Goya and the Duchess of Alba.
+The film was directed by Henry Koster and produced by Silvio Clementelli and Goffredo Lombardo.
+Its screenplay was written by Norman Corwin, Giorgio Prosperi and Albert Lewin based on a story by Oscar Saul and Talbot Jennings.
+The musical score was conducted by Angelo Lavagnino and the cinematographer was Giuseppe Rotunno.

-The film stars Ava Gardner and Anthony Franciosa with Amedeo Nazzari, Gino Cervi, Lea Padovani, Massimo Serato, and a largely Italian cast.
-It is based on a novel by Noel Gerson.
+The film stars Ava Gardner and Anthony Franciosa with Amedeo Nazzari, Gino Cervi, Lea Padovani, Massimo Serato and a largely Italian cast.